isomerpages/moe-xishanpri/_departments/Science.md

 Students also get to experience the process of growing their own vegetables from sowing and germinating seeds, transplanting seedlings and lastly, harvesting their own produce from the aquaponics system.

 ![](/images/Capture3.png)

+**_4\.
+Learning Journeys & Workshops_**

+Learning Journeys and workshops are specially organized for all Primary 3 to 6 students to complement the Science curriculum and allow students to reinforce their learning through exploration in a natural setting beyond the school.
+Students as active learners are given the opportunities to discover and experience the natural environment at first hand.
+Learning is enriched as they make new discoveries in their quest for new knowledge.

+Primary 3: Virtual Learning Journey to Singapore Botanic Gardens
+Primary 4: Science Workshop (Heat & Temperature)
+Primary 5: Science Workshop (Wind Turbine)
+Primary 6: Physical Learning Journey to Sungei Buloh Wetland Reserve